MAGALA-RICHARD/apsimNGpy-documentations/doc/weather.rst

 ============================
 apsimNGpy provides both an object oriented structure and procedural structure to replace the weather data.
 Here, I only demonstrate the object oriented one.

-Get Weather Data from the Web
+Get weather data from the web
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Replace instantly from the instantiated apsimNGpy model object.
 This is achieved with ``get_weather_from_web()`` with the following signature;